Skip to main content

 Extending Your Stay Beyond 30 Days

-If you are visa-exempt and want to stay in Thailand longer than 30 days, you have two options: extend inside Thailand for another 30 days, or leave and re-enter for a fresh 30-day exemption.
+If you are visa-exempt and want to stay in Thailand longer than your visa-exempt period (currently 60 days), you have two options: extend inside Thailand for another 30 days, or leave and re-enter for a fresh visa-exempt entry.
 Both options are legal, though the latter is increasingly scrutinised.

 Option 1: In-Country Extension

-Visit any Thai immigration office (most major tourist areas have one) before your current 30-day exemption expires.
+Visit any Thai immigration office (most major tourist areas have one) before your current visa-exempt period (currently 60 days) expires.
 Pay a fee of THB 1,900 (approximately AED 205) and you will receive an additional 30 days.
 This extension can only be done once per visit.
-After 60 days, you must leave Thailand.
+After your maximum stay (currently 90 days with the extension), you must leave Thailand.

 Option 2: Border Run (Re-Entry)

-Leave Thailand — even briefly, by crossing to Malaysia, Cambodia, or Myanmar — and re-enter for a fresh 30-day exemption.
+Leave Thailand — even briefly, by crossing to Malaysia, Cambodia, or Myanmar — and re-enter for a fresh visa-exempt entry (currently 60 days).
 This is technically legal, but Thai immigration has become increasingly strict about travellers who appear to be living in Thailand on repeated back-to-back exemptions.
 Officers have discretion to deny re-entry if your passport shows many consecutive Thailand stamps from short trips.

 If you plan to stay in Thailand for more than 60 days, OraVisa recommends applying for a longer-term visa (such as a tourist visa before entry, or converting to a retirement or education visa inside Thailand) rather than relying on repeated border runs.